 Do you have a passion for Maya archaeology and fancy learning how to read Maya glyphs?
-While there are a number of books you can buy, such as Michael D.Coe and Mark Van Stone’s Reading the Maya Glyphs (buy this on Amazon/Amazon UK), you might also want to check out these 5 fantastic and completely free online resources, especially if you’re on a tight budget.
+While there are a number of books you can buy – such as Michael D.Coe and Mark Van Stone’s Reading the Maya Glyphs – you might also want to check out these 5 useful and completely free online resources, especially if you’re on a tight budget.

-4) Dictionary of Maya Hieroglyphs – John Montgomery’s dictionary is an online database of over 1,200 glyphs and glyph compounds and users can either browse through the index (which is arranged alphabetically) or run a search.
+John Montgomery’s dictionary is an online database of over 1,200 glyphs and glyph compounds and users can either browse through the index or run a search.
 Each entry consists of an illustration of the glyph in question as well as its phonetic transcription, Maya equivalent, grammatical function, translation, and Thompson number.
 This dictionary is ideal for those who already have some basic knowledge of Classical Maya grammar and want to develop their translation skills.

-If there are any books or online resources you’d like to recommend to aspiring Mayanists, feel free to share your thoughts below.
+If there are any books or online resources you’d like to recommend to aspiring Mayanists, feel free to share your recommendations below.

 Note: All information on this page was correct at the time of publication.